-I promise we will do another 30 in 30 Challenge in September of 2017.
-In the meantime I will be busy painting and teaching and having fun with my art business.
-Did I mention I am also kind of redecorating our entire house in farmhouse style?
-Yep.
+I promise we will do another 30 in 30 Challenge in January of 2018.
+In the meantime I will be busy painting and having fun with my art business and my new blog www.my100yearoldhome.com.

 It's a fun tool to use.
 You can change the width and color of the grid lines between the photos and then save the completed collage as a jpeg on your computer.
 Please post your collages here!
 And it doesn't matter how many paintings you completed.
 Create a collage to show off the paintings you created this month.